rorygames/UnityUILecture-Feb18/README.md

 # Unity UI Lecture Feb 18

 Project for the material from the lecture demonstration.
+Remember to reference if anything is used in assignments.

 ## Useful information
 * Remember to use **UnityEngine.UI** to access UI elements in code.